 Depression, postpartum depression, and seasonal affective disorder (SAD), are all things that many Christians do not talk about readily.
 According to medicine.net, “Depression is not the same as a passing blue mood.
 It is not a sign of personal weakness or a condition that can be wished away.
 People with depression cannot merely ‘pull themselves together’ and get better.”
 It is a medical condition.

 As with any medical issue where healing is needed, “call for the elders of the church” and ask to be prayed for (James 5:14).
 If you are not healed instantly:

 - Seek help of a godly counselor and your physician.

 - Hold on—pray, read your Bible, memorize Scripture verses that minister to you, fast, and go to church, even when you don’t feel like it.

 - Encourage yourself in the Lord by listening to godly music.
 My Hope Radio is an excellent resource: http://www.myhoperadio.com/.
 Watch or listen to UPCI preaching on YouTube or the Revival Radio app.

 “The Lord is my rock, and my fortress, and my deliverer; my God, my strength, in whom I will trust; my buckler, and the horn of my salvation, and my high tower” (Psalm 18:2).

-Carolyn Barcus grew up in Pennsylvania in a home mission church as a pastor’s daughter.
+Written by: Carolyn Barcus.
+She grew up in Pennsylvania in a home mission church as a pastor’s daughter.
 She is a graduate of Apostolic Bible Institute.
 She attends Calvary Church in Savage, Minnesota, with her husband and three daughters.